• Skip to primary navigation

 • More Instant Pot Soup Recipes

-Check out my Instant Pot Ham And Bean Soup With Ham Bone for another Instant Pot favorite!
+Check out my Low Calorie Ham and Bean Soup for another Instant Pot favorite!

-Is 15 bean soup good for you?
+Is low calorie Instant Pot bean soup good for you?
 Absolutely!
 With this Instant Pot adaptation, you can make this classic bean soup in less time, and it's just as healthy, hearty, and delicious as the stovetop version.
-It's comforting, filling, and the ham is a bonus!
-It gives the beans incredible flavor and provides the soup with a protein boost.

 Why You’ll Love This Recipe